Anton Nistl

 Anton Nistl is a retired U.S. soccer goalkeeper.
 He was the 1989 ISAA Goalkeeper of the Year and spent three seasons in the Western Soccer Alliance and one in the American Professional Soccer League.

 College

-Nistl attended UCLA where he played on the men's soccer team from 1986-1989.
+Nistl attended UCLA where he played on the men's soccer team from 1986 to 1989.
 He was one in a long line of outstanding collegiate goalkeepers at UCLA that began with Tim Harris and David Vanole and continued with Brad Friedel, Kevin Hartman, Matt Reis, Nick Rimando and Zach Wells.
 Nistl's individual statistics put him at the top of this list.
 He holds school's records for career shutouts (41), victories (56) and single season GAA (.53 in both 1986 and 1989).
 Despite his outstanding individual efforts, Nistl did not win a championship even though his career was bracketed by title teams (UCLA won in 1985 and 1990).
 He was honored as a second team All American in 1989 as well as recognition as the ISAA Goalkeeper of the Year.